Kalimpong district

 Kalimpong district is a district in the state of West Bengal, India.
-Originally known as Dalingkot tehsil, the region was alternatively under the control of Sikkim and Bhutan.
-In 1865, it was annexed from Bhutan by British India under the Treaty of Sinchula, and administered as a subdivision of the Darjeeling district from 1916 to 2017.
 In 2017, it was carved out as a separate district to become the 21st district of West Bengal.
 The district is headquartered at Kalimpong, which grew to prominence as a market town for Indo-Tibetan trade during the British period.
 It is bounded by Pakyong district of Sikkim in the north, Bhutan in the east, Darjeeling district in the west, and Jalpaiguri district in the south.

-The district consists of the Kalimpong Municipality and three community development blocks: Kalimpong I, Kalimpong II and Gorubathan.
+The district consists of the Kalimpong municipality and four community development blocks: Kalimpong I, Kalimpong II, Gorubathan and Pedong.
+The towns and villages in Kalimpong District are: Kalimpong, Gorubathan, Melli Bazar, Teesta Bazar, Algarah, Labha, Samsing and Rambi.

 Area

-Apart from the Kalimpong municipality that consists of 23 wards, the district contains rural areas of 42 gram panchayats under three community development blocks: Kalimpong I, Kalimpong II, and Gorubathan.
+Apart from the Kalimpong municipality that consists of 23 wards, the district contains rural areas of 42 gram panchayats under four community development blocks: Kalimpong I, Kalimpong II, Gorubathan and Pedong.

 Kalimpong district has an area of 1053.60 km2, with Kalimpong I block having an area of 360.46 km2; Kalimpong II block an area of 241.26 km2; Gorubathan block an area of 442.72 km2; and Kalimpong Municipality an area of 9.16 km2.